wanted2/caineng.in/www/_posts/2021-06-01-discounted-cash-flow.md

 ## Conclusion: what's the strategy?

-The best deal for ttheir postdoc is to negotiate with the professor and the sponsors to have:
+The best deal for their postdoc is to negotiate with the professor and the sponsors to have:
 * hurdle rate is 5%; and
 * annual income is only 3.5 million.